The Robert Day School of Economics and Finance

 About Robert A. Day

-Robert A. Day is the Founder and Chairman of The TCW Group, Inc., a Los Angeles-based investment management firm with more than $150 billion in assets under management.
-He is also Chairman, President and Chief Executive Officer of the W.M.
-Keck Foundation, one of the nation's largest philanthropic organizations, with assets of more than $1.5 billion.
+Robert Day is Chairman and Chief Executive Officer of the W.M.
+Keck Foundation, one of the nation's largest philanthropic organizations, with assets of more than $1.2 billion.
+He also serves as Chief Executive Officer of Oakmont Corp.

-Day graduated from Claremont McKenna College in 1965 and started his career with the investment banking firm White, Weld and Company in New York.
-In 1971 he founded Trust Company of the West with just $2 million in client assets under management.
+Robert Day graduated from Claremont McKenna College in 1965 and started his career with the investment banking firm White, Weld and Company in New York.
+In 1971 he founded Trust Company of the West with just $2 million in client assets under management and served as Chairman from 1971 through 2014.